xalpol12/kuka-ar/README.md

 2. Enter valid server IP address
 3. Open bottom navigation menu
 4. Robot actions:
-        4.1 Observe coords systems:
+    1. Observe coords systems:
-                a.
-Open bottom navigation menu
+        1. Open bottom navigation menu
-                b.
-Select robot that you would like to observe 4.2 Add new robot:
+        2. Select robot that you would like to observe
+    2. Add new robot:
-                a.
-Click `+` sign in the left bottom corner
+        1. Click `+` sign in the left bottom corner
-                b. fill the necessary fields
+        2. Fill the necessary fields
-                c.
-Hit the 'save' button
+        3. Hit the 'save' button
-                d.
-Go to point **4.1**
+        4. Go to point **4.1**
-5. Enjoy
+6. Enjoy

 For more info refer to [instruction](https://github.com/xalpol12/kuka-ar-all/documenatation/XYZ.pdf).